-Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their January 2018 edition panel review of Vintage Champagne (see blue link below).
+Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their December 2018 edition review of Value Champagne (see blue link below).

 Champagne Marc Hebrart, Selection Brut 1er Cru (Vieilles Vignes) NV - December 2018 Decanter review

 Marc Hébrart and his wife started making Champagne in 1963, adding to the land little by little due to the high price of land in Champagne.
 In 1983, their son Jean-Paul started his own small production.
 In 1997, the parents and sons of Champagne Hebrart merged together, making Jean-Paul the director of the company.
 Their land now covers 15.5 hectares, over 68 plots spread across the two banks of the river Marne.
 On the right bank (Côtes des Blancs), Hébrart Grand Cru terroirs of Avize, Oiry and Chouilly are producing fine, ripe and mineral Chardonnays.
 On the left bank (Vallée de la Marne and Montagne de Reims), Aÿ, Mareuil-sur-Aÿ, Bisseuil and Avenay-Val-d'Or are Premier Cru villages producing juicy and structured Pinot Noirs.
 This diversity and owned supply allows Jean-Paul to create very precise cuvées, controlling the grape quality from growing to winemaking.
 In the vineyard, natural methods are used rather than insecticides.
 In 2014 Hébrart was quoted as being among the 100 Best Wine Producers in the World by Wine & Spirits Magazine.